Microquake-ai/RFC-micro-seismic-data-exchange-format/rfc_data_content.md

 This section is concerned about the cross-referencing of information related to channels allowing the waveform data, catalogue, inventory and other auxiliary data to be consistent and properly associated.

 -   **Trace Identifier**: A unique identifier for the trace (see Obspy [documentation](https://docs.obspy.org/master/packages/autogen/obspy.core.event.resourceid.ResourceIdentifier.html) for information on the recommended _resource identifier_ structure).
 The trace identifier format and convention should be normalized and align with the SEED naming convention including the standard part.
 Deviation regarding the naming shall, howerver, be permitted to allow longer names to be utilized.
 -   **Location Identification**: The location identification convention described [here](https://ds.iris.edu/ds/newsletter/vol1/no1/1/specification-of-seismograms-the-location-identifier/).
 This convention has been adapted for μseismic monitoring in the mining context.
     -   **Network Code [network_code]** — Code representing the network.
     -   **Station Code [station_code]** — Code representing the station containing the digitizer.
     -   **Location Code [location_code]** — Code representing the instrument.
     -   **Channel Code [channel_code]** — The three (3) alphanumerical code representing the channel shall follow the FDSN standard naming convention of August 2000 described in the SEED document [Appendix A](http://www.fdsn.org/pdf/SEEDManual_V2.4_Appendix-A.pdf).
 For instance, a typical 14 Hz or 15 Hz omnidirectional geophone code would be GH?, where ? would be replaced by the appropriate component orientation code.
--   **Sampling Rate [sampling_rate]** — The signal's sampling rate in samples per second.
--   **Calibration Factor [calib]** — This value is optional and defaults to 1.0 if not provided.
-It represents the calibration factor should the sensor deviate from the typical response.
--   **Start Time [starttime]** — The trace's start time.

 #### Notes: